fkarg/fkarg.github.io/drafts/topics.md

    Also: Incremental Self, reflection of self (you are your thoughts, didn't mean being angry)
  - Glucose Levels
  - **Responsibility**
- - Discomfort and Growth
+ - Discomfort is necessary for Growth
  - Löwe und Gazelle (be the one hunting, not the one getting hunted)
  - Change happens only in small steps, or change of Environment
- - Everyday Scrum
  - thoughts/comments to content on [LW](https://lesswrong.com) and other/similiar sites
  - Other things on the Internet I get to know about
  - Discussion and highlighting of the different mindsets of the characters of HPMOR.com
  - Easy and hard things (life is easy if you're used to hard problems)
- - Map, Territory and Layers of Structure
+ - Map, Territory and Layers of Structure/Detail
- - What happens once you stop making Excuses (start taking up responsibility, optimize a lot of things)
+ - What happens once you stop making Excuses (start taking up responsibility, optimize a lot of things) -> No more victimhood, focus on circle of influence instead of circle of concern

-- A post about Tesla: https://insideevs.com/news/358352/analysts-fail-tesla-q2-predictions/amp/

-- A series of posts about Strategy in Life (in progress)
+- A series of posts about Strategy in Life (first one posted)

 - A series of posts analyzing companies and strategies (!!!) <- that sounds reaaally awesome :)
 - Series on advertisement and how ingrained it is in our culture and everyday